Members of the LLDRL

 In addition to this, Cassandra also works as a research assistant for Professor Adelle Blackett.
 Cassandra's interest in labour law and social justice began when she completed an internship at the Canadian Permanent Mission to the United Nations in Geneva, Switzerland and attended the International Labour Organization's annual conference.
 She enjoys her work at the LLDRL and appreciates its commitment to interdisciplinarity, intersectionality at the micro and macro level.

-Dr. Evance Kalula is an accredited arbitrator and mediator, member of the Ministerial Economic Advisory Panel in the Department of Economic Development and president of the International Labour and Employment Relations Association.
-Retiring from the University of Cape Town in December 2017 after more than 25 years, Dr. Evan Kalula was previously Emeritus Professor of Employment Law and Social Security, Deputy Dean and director of the International Academic Programmes Office (IAPO) and Confucius Institute, and warden of Kopano.
+Emeritus Professor of Law Evance Kalula is an accredited arbitrator and mediator, and Chairperson of the ILO Committee on Freedom of Association.
+Retiring from the University of Cape Town in December 2017 after more than 25 years, Dr. Evan Kalula was previously a professor of Employment Law and Social Security, Deputy Dean and the Director of the International Academic Programmes Office (IAPO) and Confucius Institute, and warden of Kopano.

 Previously, Dr. Evance Kalula sat on the International Labour Organisation (ILO) Commission of Inquiry into complaints of non-observance by Zimbabwe of freedom of association and collective bargaining conventions from 2008 to 2010, and served as chairman of the SA Employment Conditions Commission (2000-2011).
 He has served as consultant, expert and resource person to various international organisations, government agencies and trade unions, including the Zambian government, the UN High Commissioner for Refugees, the Commonwealth Secretariat, the International Transport Workers’ Federation, BP Africa, the SADC Employment and Labour Sector, and the US Department of Labour.